Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Unsplash

-Liberated in the air about 700 metres and with an elevation of 1,100 metres above sea level, Trolltunga mountain tends to attract a considerable number of hikers every year.
+Liberated in the air about 700 meters and with an elevation of 1,100 meters above sea level, Trolltunga Mountain tends to attract a considerable number of hikers every year.
 Housing streams, rocks, wetlands, and mountain terrain along the hiking pathway, this hike takes about ten to twelve hours and serves as the main attraction spot for hikers around the world.

 3. Aurlandsdalen